“It don’t care what it looks like. The content is there.”

 “Design is intelligence made visible.”– Alina Wheeler, author of Designing Brand Identity

-I’ve been reviewing the research in preparation for our Graphics and Design in Learning workshop on November 9.
+I’ve been reviewing the research.
 Here are some highlights:

 - Graphics trigger emotions and attention, increasing engagement in learning.
 (Increased engagement means that people learn more.)